Mobile 07860 841162 email email@example.com

 In 1995 Alan received a certificate of merit from The Guild of Television Cameramen for Madhur Jaffrey’s Flavours of India.
 Alan worked on other cooking programmes with Ainsley Harriot’s BBQ Bible, Sophie Grigson’s Feast for a Fiver, and traveled from St Johns in Newfoundland through the USA to Mexico, Brazil and Argentina, to Ushuaia in Tierra del Fuego for Ainsley’s Big Cook Out.

 For many years, Alan has filmed with presenter Ray Mears.
-On World of Survival they looked at indigenous people and how they live in Siberia, India, Tanzania, and the jungles of Venezuela and Indonesia.
+On World of Survival they looked at indigenous people and how they live in Siberia, India, Tanzania, and the rain forests of Venezuela and Indonesia.

 In May 2002 Alan left the BBC to start his own company “Q Camera Ltd”.
-He continued to work for the BBC with a documentary series on country music, The Lost Highway, two series of The Bachelor, programmes like SAS - Are you tough enough? in the Indonesian jungle and Namibian desert and Hunting Chris Ryan in Botswana, Honduras and Russia.
-Alan has also worked for Channel Four on a documentary, World of Difference, in Cambodia, and for independent production companies ‘North One Television”, Catalyst’, and ‘Maverick’.
+He continued to work for the BBC with a documentary series on country music, The Lost Highway, two series of The Bachelor, programmes like SAS - Are you tough enough? in the Indonesian rain forest and the Namibian desert and Hunting Chris Ryan in Botswana, Honduras and Russia.
+Alan has also worked for Channel Four on a documentary, World of Difference, in Cambodia, and for independent production companies ‘North One Television, Catalyst, and ‘Maverick.

 Alan’s association with Ray Mears continued with a film on Tolkien’s “The Lord of the Rings” for “The Big Read”, and on his Bushcraft series revisiting the Hadza tribe in Tanzania, and filming for “Aboriginal Britain” for which Alan was given his second Certificate of Merit by The Guild of Television Cameramen.
 It was during this series filming in Wyoming that Alan sustained injuries in a helicopter crash.